sailee2002/CMC_Placement_Report_2023-34/README.md

 The Lookbook was presented to T&P officers, department heads, and other stakeholders to showcase placement achievements and trends.
 Business Impact & Future Use.
 This project showcases my ability to collect, clean, analyze, and present data in an industry-relevant format, bridging the gap between data analytics and effective storytelling.
+NOTE
+In this GitHub repository, I have included the Excel dataset that I worked on.
+However, to ensure data privacy, I have anonymized student names and IDs.
+The same changes are reflected in all visualizations and charts within the project